Overview

 • The applicant must attain the prescribed county cut off marks in the Kenya Certificate of Primary Education (KCPE) examination

-• The applicant must have a calling latter to a national or county/ex-county secondary school
+• The applicant must have a calling letter to a national or county/ex-county secondary school

 To access a KCB scholarship;